juliandavid-garcia/First_milestone_project/README.md

 To facilitate the interaction with recruiters, a form and a text area are included; as well as the chance to download the Cv, in cases they require one to add to their data base.

-Users who navigate through this page will count with a navigation bar  which will let them move around the web as intuitive and responsive as possible.
-Therefore 3 different Menu styles were used to achieve this it responsiveness.

 ##### User Story:
 ######As recruiter I want to: